10 Best iOS Password Managers for iPhone & iPad in 2024

 🥇1.
 1Password — Best Overall Password Manager for iOS

-1Password offers excellent security for iOS and comes with a wide range of intuitive features in an easy-to-use interface.
+1Password has a wide range of features in an easy-to-use interface.
 It integrates really well with iOS, auto-filling passwords and other personal information with just a few taps.

 It’s also very easy to set up biometric logins with iOS’s Touch ID and Face ID (it took me under a minute), and I like that 1Password lets you access passwords and unlock your vault using an Apple Watch — something most password manager apps don’t offer.